Janoti/devops-project/README.md

     * Click "Save & Test" to save the new data source.

+## Jenkins with Google Cloud Platform
+#  With YAML Files
+    * Go to jenkins folder
+    * Run:
+      > make create
+    * This command will create a namespace jenkins and deploy jenkins

+    * You can validade if is everything ok with:
+      > make validate

+    * Create a service, in this case, a loadBalancer to access jenkins
+      > make create-service
+    * Wait for the creation os the service and the external IP
+      > make validate-service

+    * The initial user and password of jenkins:
+      > kubectl get pods -n jenkins
+      > kubectl logs <pod-name> -n jenkins

+create:
+        #kubectl create namespace jenkins
+        kubectl create -f jenkins-deployment.yaml -n jenkins

+validate:
+        kubectl get deployments -n jenkins

+create-service:
+        kubectl create -f jenkins-service.yaml -n jenkins

+validate-service:
+        kubectl get services -n jenkins

 ## Distributed load testing using Google Kubernetes Engine and LOCUST